 A good accountant and bookkeeper will be able to explain all of this – where you stand financially at any given moment, where any areas of weakness lie, and what you can do to get where you want to be.

-At Freedom in Numbers, we offer a monthly fixed-fee accountancy and bookkeeping service that’s accurate, efficient, and designed to fit around your business needs.
+Do you hate bookkeeping, or you simply need some support to get back on track?
+We’re here to help!
+We offer a monthly fixed-fee accountancy and bookkeeping service that’s accurate, efficient, and designed to fit around your business needs.